michelcrypt4d4mus/fedialgo/README.md

 ### The `setTimelineInApp` Callback
 You are encouraged to pass an optional `setTimelineInApp()` callback to `TheAlgorithm.create()` and allow FediAlgo to manage the state of the timeline in your app.
 The callback will be called whenever the feed is changed.
 Specifically the callback will be invoked when:

-* An incremental batch of toots is retrieved from the fediverse and integrated into the timeline
+* A batch of toots is retrieved from the fediverse and integrated into the timeline
 * You make a call to `algorithm.updateUserWeights()` (see below)
 * You make a call to `algorithm.updateFilters()` (see below)